imagej/imagej.github.io/_pages/plugins/ezfig.md

 7.1) File
 ---------

-Please find below a complete description of the “File” menu :
+Please find below a complete description of the "File" menu :

 ![](/media/Image37.png "Image37.png")

 **New **: Creates a new empty figure.

 **Open **: prompts a dialog to load .ezf (EZFig) and .yf5m (ScientiFig) files.
 You can also simply use drag and drop (DND).

 **Import images** : prompts a dialog to import raster/bitmap or vector images to EZFig.
 You can also use DND (please also see the "Imports" section).

 **Import single image from ImageJ** : First open an image in ImageJ, select the channels you want to display, the contrast settings, the slice and or frame you want to insert in a figure.
 Then press this button to import the current display to EZFig.
-(Nb : reference to the original file is not stored in EZFig so you will not be able to further change its settings, such as contrast or Z Slice, t frame or anything else…).
+(Nb : reference to the original file is not stored in EZFig so you will not be able to further change its settings, such as contrast or Z Slice, t frame or anything else...).

 **Import stack from ImageJ** : First open a stack or a video in ImageJ (it can be a virtual stack).
 Then press this button and a copy of the ImagePlus will be stored in your figure.
 EZFig will still be able to edit image channels, channel colours, select Z slice or t frames.

-**Save** : <span style="color:#ff0000;">Saves a</span><span style="color:#ff0000;">n</span><span style="color:#ff0000;"> “ezf” file, the native file format for EZFig.
+**Save** : <span style="color:#ff0000;">Saves a</span><span style="color:#ff0000;">n</span><span style="color:#ff0000;"> "ezf" file, the native file format for EZFig.
 Please always save your figures in this format as this is the only file format EZFig can reedit and modify.</span>

-**Save As** : Same as “save” but prompts for the output file name.
+**Save As** : Same as "save" but prompts for the output file name.

 **Exports As** : exports the current figure to several file formats (please also see the "Exports" section).

 **Export to ImageJ **: export the current Figure to ImageJ as an ImagePlus.

 **Export to ImageJ stack **: export the current Figure to ImageJ as an ImagePlus containing an ImageStack.

 **Extract Images from current figure** : export images embedded in the current figure to a folder.

 **Quit**: quits/closes EZFig.

 7.2) Edit
 ---------

 Please find below a complete description of the "edit" menu :

 ![](/media/Image38.png "Image38.png")

 **Software Preferences** : Set EZFig default preferences. <span style="color:#ff0000;">Undos/Redos </span><span style="color:#ff0000;">can be activated </span><span style="color:#ff0000;">there.</span>

 **Delete Selection** : Deletes the current selection from the figure (Note that you can also use the keyboard Del/Suppr key to achieve the same result)

 **Capitalize first letter** : force the first letter of text fields of the figure to be upper or lower case.

 **Select and apply a font or text color or background color to all components** : Can be used to set font, text foreground and background colours for all the text fields associated to the figure images.

 **Select and apply a specific line width/point size to graphs/ROIs/embedded SVG images** : set line arts point line width for graphs, svg images and user drawn ROIs.

 **Apply the selected journal style to all components** : Applies the current journal style to all images in the figure.

 **Remove all text** : removes all text fields from the current figure (can be used to clean figure for talks).

 '''Remove all scale bars ''': removes all scale bars (can be used to clean figure for talks).

 **Remove all ROIs** : removes all ROIs and floating text from the current figure (can be used to clean figure for talks).

 7.3) Journals
 -------------

 Please find below a complete description of the "Journals" menu :

 ![](/media/Image39.png "Image39.png")

 **Create new journal/plot style** : Creates a new journal style (please also see the "Journal styles" section).

 **Edit current journal/plot style** : Edit the settings of the selected journal style.

 **Permanently Delete journal/plot style** : Delete a journal style (in fact the file is just renamed as .old, so if you change your mind you can still recover it manually).

 7.4) Keep For Later
 -------------------

 Please find below a complete description of the "Keep For Later" menu and its functions :

 ![](/media/Image44.png "Image44.png")

-**Keep current selection for later** : Use this if you don’t want the selection to appear in the current figure, but nevertheless want to keep it, for example because you plan to use it later.
-The content of the “Keep For Later” menu is stored in the .ezf file. “kept for later” selected objects appear in this menu as new buttons together with an icon (see **Custom content**  below) and the menu turns red.
+**Keep current selection for later** : Use this if you don't want the selection to appear in the current figure, but nevertheless want to keep it, for example because you plan to use it later.
+The content of the "Keep For Later" menu is stored in the .ezf file. "kept for later" selected objects appear in this menu as new buttons together with an icon (see **Custom content**  below) and the menu turns red.

-**Permanently delete all elements stored below (please pay attention, it's irreversible)** : <span style="color:#ff0000;">Removes all elements from the “Keep For Later” menu</span> (pressing this button erases the content of this menu and therefore these images are no longer saved in the .ezf file), so <span style="color:#ff0000;">be careful</span> with this.
+**Permanently delete all elements stored below (please pay attention, it's irreversible)** : <span style="color:#ff0000;">Removes all elements from the "Keep For Later" menu</span> (pressing this button erases the content of this menu and therefore these images are no longer saved in the .ezf file), so <span style="color:#ff0000;">be careful</span> with this.

-**Add all elements stored below back to the original figure** : Adds back to the figure, the content of the “Keep For Later” menu.
+**Add all elements stored below back to the original figure** : Adds back to the figure, the content of the "Keep For Later" menu.

-**Custom content** : The “Keep For Later” menu may contain custom content added by the user.
+**Custom content** : The "Keep For Later" menu may contain custom content added by the user.
 This content is made available as a button, pressing a button adds its content back to the figure.

 7.5) Checks
 -----------